 Of the 71 schools in Forsyth County that received a growth status, 60 percent of our schools met or exceeded their growth goals for the 2015-16 school year.
 Eight schools exceeded their growth goals, and 35 met their growth goals.
 Twenty-eight did not meet their growth goals, and 10 do not receive a status.
 Across the state, 73 percent of schools met or exceeded their growth goals.

-Over the past seven years, WS/FCS’s graduation rate has increased 14.6 percentage points from 70.8 in 2008.
-The rate increased from 83.5 percent in 2013-14 to 85.4 percent last year.
-The percentage of students graduating in five years also increased from last year from 83.7 to 85.1.
-The state’s four-year graduation rate in 2015 was 85.4 percent, and its five-year rate was 86.2.
+Over the past seven years, WS/FCS’s graduation rate has increased 14.9 percentage points from 70.8 in 2008.
+The rate increased from 85.4 percent in 2014-15 to 85.7 percent last year.
+The percentage of students graduating in five years also increased from last year from 85.1 to 86.3.
+The state’s four-year graduation rate in 2016 was 85.8 percent, and its five-year rate was 87.5.

 Our community made a commitment in 2008 to raise the graduation rate to 90 percent in 10 years.
-The hard work of our students, teachers and families – coupled with the help from our community partners – has resulted in the great progress we’ve seen toward our goal.
+The hard work of our students, teachers and families, coupled with the help from our community partners, has resulted in the great progress we’ve seen toward our goal.

+It is vitally important to keep staff members, students, families and the community informed about the progress we're making, district-wide and school by school.
 The Report Card material included on this website includes information about our successes, our challenges and other information such as class sizes, attendance, school safety, instructional resources, teacher quality and more.
 You can view a snapshot of any school in the district, or you can see how the district as a whole is performing.

 Please take time to review our Report Card information on this website.
 On behalf of our students, staff and Board of Education, thank you for your support and commitment to Winston-Salem/Forsyth County Schools.